February 1, 2023

 With marketing attribution models primarily relying on cookies and local storage to track users across channels, there are several instances in which the user can break this.

 Cookies and local storage fail to recognize a returning visitor when users clear them or are blocked, use incognito browsing, or visit through a webview browser via Instagram or Snapchat.
-In those instances, a single user could interact with multiple channels within the same consumer journey but will be identified multiple times.
+In those instances, a single user could interact with multiple channels within the same consumer journey but will be identified multiple times as different visitors.
 Outside of data collection, the model’s logic can cause issues.

 Lack of conversion journey insight